Eww - Widgets for everyone!

 exclusiveWhether the compositor should reserve space for the window automatically.
 Either true or false.

 focusableWhether the window should be able to be focused.
 This is necessary for any widgets that use the keyboard to work.
-Either true or false.
+Possible values: none, exclusive and ondemand.

 namespaceSet the wayland layersurface namespace eww uses.
 Accepts a string value.